Freedom From Anxiety

 • Getting resources from the blog or FAQ

-Accomplishing Persona Goals
+Accomplishing Target User Goals

 Empathy is at the heart of my design thinking process so I used personas to imagine their desries.